 Each year, the Humanities Center helps undergraduates get started with independent research.
 Path to Research sessions cover the nature of humanities research; benefits for career and graduate school; how to get started and be successful; how to win funding for your project; and how to take advantage of numerous Humanities Center programs (including workshops, fellowships, and apprenticeships) to support you in your research journey.
-Sessions in 2017 were September 13 and November 6 at 5 p.m with session dates for Fall 2018 forthcoming.
+Sessions in 2018 are scheduled for September 12, 2018 and November 5, 2018 at 5pm with more information forthcoming.

 Each year this program places outstanding students and faculty in mutually beneficial collaborations aimed at advancing faculty research.
 Apprentices develop one-on-one relationships with faculty and gain valuable experience in humanities research.
 Students are invited to apply directly to faculty members as research apprenticeships become available.